amis-erc20/amisdex/_posts/2017-11-08-dapp-account-management-resources.md

  4. Hardware Wallet (Ledger, Trezor)
  5. Imported Private Key / Keystore JSON / Mnemonic

-Right now (Nov 2017) UbiTok.io supports the first three - but we'd really like to offer clients the choice of improved security from hardware wallets and the more integrated experience possible with an imported private key.
+Right now, KIWI Exchange supports the first three - but we'd really like to offer clients the choice of improved security from hardware wallets and the more integrated experience possible with an imported private key.

 It would be great if there was some sort of magical Javascript library that DApp authors could drop in to provide functionality like: